Quick, Let's Get Married: Plot

-Veteran thief Mario Forni arrives in Toledo, a small town in Italy, to search for an ancient, buried treasure.
-He poses as a house painter and falls in love with Madame Rinaldi, the owner of the local bordello.
-The treasure is discovered under a statue of St. Joseph in the ruins of the town's church.
-While working inside the hollowed base of the statue, he overhears Pia, one of Rinaldi's prostitutes, confess that she is pregnant and wants to keep the child.
-Mario responds from within the statue as if St. Joseph is answering and Pia faints.
-Mario leaves some gold coins with the fainted Pia.
-Pia convinces the townspeople that a miracle has occurred, while the corrupt mayor Pablo and Aguesta, the town banker, think that Pia can lead them to the treasure.
+Experienced thief Mario Forni arrives in the quiet Italian town of Toledo, hunting for a long-buried ancient treasure.
+Posing as a house painter, he soon falls in love with Madame Rinaldi, the charismatic owner of the local bordello.

+Mario eventually locates the treasure hidden beneath a statue of St. Joseph in the ruins of the town's old church.
+While working inside the statue's hollow base, he overhears Pia—one of Rinaldi's prostitutes—confide that she's pregnant and determined to keep the child.
+Speaking from within the statue, Mario pretends to be St. Joseph responding to her, causing the startled Pia to faint.
+He quietly leaves a handful of gold coins beside her.

+Pia awakens convinced a miracle has occurred and persuades the townspeople of the same.
+Meanwhile, the corrupt mayor Pablo and the greedy town banker Aguesta suspect Pia knows the treasure's location and begin scheming to exploit the situation.

-A bishop arrives to investigate the miracle.
-While Mario has confessed his hoax to Pia, the bishop still believes a miracle has occurred, since it has become the savior of Pia and the community.
-The statue collapses, revealing a cross of gold hidden underneath.
-While the townsfolk look forward to a new start, Mario and Rinaldi leave together with some of the treasure to start a new life somewhere else.
+A bishop arrives to investigate the supposed miracle.
+Although Mario has already confessed the hoax to Pia, the bishop comes to see the event as genuinely miraculous—having brought hope and renewal to Pia and the struggling community.
+When the statue suddenly collapses, it reveals a hidden golden cross beneath.

+As the townsfolk celebrate their newfound future, Mario and Madame Rinaldi quietly depart together, taking a portion of the treasure to begin a new life elsewhere.